slaclab/Wakefield-AI-Optimization/README.md

 python setup.py install --user
 ```

-With --user, the default location will be in your home directory, ~/.local, or the location defined by the environment variable PYTHONUSERBASE
+With --user, the default location will be in your home directory, ~/.local, or the location defined by the environment variable PYTHONUSERBASE.